Vipinkthomas/PYNQ-Stegnography/README.md

 # How to Compile and Run

-1. Clone the project `git clone 'url'` to joan server
+1. Clone the project `git clone 'url'` or install the git project with `pip install git+https://mygit.th-deg.de/vt16684/embedded-acceleration` to get all the required python packages before running the jupyter notebook.
+We are using `pynq package version 2.6.0`(that have not been included in the setup.py).

 2. load vitis settings.sh file`. /opt/Xilinx/Vitis_HLS/2020.2/settings64.sh`  and run ` make clean && make`